-proxy.config.auth.ssl\auth\url
+'''

+proxy.config.auth.ssl_auth_url

+'''

 - 27) Custom certificates added for use with Captive Portal are not retained when upgrading to v8.5.x.
-These certificates must be re-added after the upgrade is completed. - 28) A new Socks Server Rule has been added to the "Do not route through SOCKS server" rule type to ensure that traffic that does not need to be directed through a SOCKS server is not sent there.
+These certificates must be re-added after the upgrade is completed. - A new Socks Server Rule has been added to the "Do not route through SOCKS server" rule type to ensure that traffic that does not need to be directed through a SOCKS server is not sent there.
 This avoids SOCKS server issues that may result from excessive load.
-This rule is also added when we made to your first to your first the server.